farizagati-test/katalon-githubaction/README.md

 # katalon-githubaction
 This is a dummy repository for Katalon Github Action example. <br/>
-Sometime, I made random changes here in the code just to trigger the Github Action.
+Sometime, I made random changes here in the code just to trigger the Github Action. <br/>
-So you can ignore my readme text from here. and text change here
+So you can ignore my readme text from here.